The Forum Initiative: Citizen Led R&D for Civic Tech and Data Sovereignty

 Participant-Owned.
 Democratically Governed.

-The Forum Initiative operates as a data cooperative — a legal and technological entity in which participants collectively own, govern, and benefit from the system they contribute to.
-Think of it as a self-funding focus group that owns its data and the infrastructure it runs on.
+The Forum Initiative is designed to operate as a data cooperative — a legal and technological entity in which participants collectively own, govern, and benefit from the system they contribute to.

 Member Ownership